Tezaen/GradeTrackerApp/README.md

 **User Story:** Design by Yvonne
 > I implemented a new button and color scheme design on all the displayed activities

+###Iteration 4

+**Courses/Assignment
+> This iteration, I created the add/edit/delete for the assignments and courses which allows the user to interact with the app.
+Everytime the user logs in they have their own unique course and assignments shown to them when they interact with the app.
+Everytime the user edits a course the assignments under that course get changed to the new course that was edited.
+As well when a user deletes a course every assignment under that course is removed from the database.
+The user can eddit their assignment name, grade, but cannot edit the course name when editing the assignment.